Riverscapes/QRiS/README.md

 # Riverscapes Integrated Planning Tool (RIPT)

+***NB: Be sure to develop in VSCode by opening the relevant Workspace***

+* `Workspaces\RIPTOSXDev copy.code-workspace`
+* `Workspaces\RIPTWindowsDev.code-workspace`

 ## Development resources

 * [PyQGIS Developer Cookbook](https://docs.qgis.org/3.16/en/docs/pyqgis_developer_cookbook/index.html) - This should be the go-to for all your basic plugin development needs
 * [QGIS API Documentation](https://qgis.org/api/) - Here you'll find Qgis-specific information for the API, endpoints, signals, slots etc.
-* [Qt for Python¶](https://doc.qt.io/qtforpython-5/) - Qt is a C++ library so you need to specify the Python docs.
+* [Qt for Python](https://doc.qt.io/qtforpython-5/) - Qt is a C++ library so you need to specify the Python docs.
 This is where you find help with things like QtGui and QtWidgets

-## Developing on windows
+## Developing on Windows

+You will need to launch VSCode with a number of environment variables set so that the right versions of python and its modules can be located.

-1. Make a batch file on your desktop to launch VSCode with the QGIS development paths and environment
+Make a batch file on your desktop to launch VSCode with the QGIS development paths and environment

-fill in paths where appropriate
+fill in paths where appropriate (any of the `C:\` paths below will need to match what's on your system)

 ```batch
 @echo off